 - Level 4 is ten individualized 1-hour weekly sessions.
 If implemented as group sessions, they are conducted within 8 weeks: 5 face to face meetings in weeks #1, #2, #3, #4, and #8; and 20 minute individual telephone consultations in weeks #5, #6, and #7.
-Sessions can be delivered over more than one visit or group meeting to allow adequate time to meet all components of the Session Checklists - The Triple P curriculum will be implemented as outlined in the Triple P Practitioner's Manual - Level 4 group sessions should not exceed 12 parents.
+Sessions can be delivered over more than one visit or group meeting to allow adequate time to meet all components of the Session Checklists - The Triple P curriculum will be implemented as outlined in the Triple P Practitioner's Manual - Level 4 group sessions should not exceed 12 parents. - Intake forms (provided with the Triple P manual) must be completed with the parent (and, as appropriate, with the child, teacher, etc.) prior to the implementation of Triple P

 - Each participating child will be assessed using an age-appropriate developmental screening tool (e.g. Ages and Stages 3, Ages and Stages SE-2, Brigance, DIAL-3, or other validated, approved screening tool).
 If a Local Partnership wishes to use a developmental screening tool other than Ages and Stages 3, Ages and Stages SE-2, they must receive special permission from the SC First Steps Director of Parenting. - If the score indicates that the child's development is on track, parent trainers shall continue program offerings as scheduled, communicate with parents/guardians about the child's development, and offer activities for continued development - If a child's score(s) fall in the monitoring range, as indicated by the screening tool, and/or if there is a parental concern on the screening, the parent trainer will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - If the screening indicates a possible delay, the parent trainer shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - At least 80% of child participants should be screened within 90 days of enrollment. - Partnerships and their parent trainers shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
-Client screenings and referrals based on those screening results shall be entered into the FSDC within 7 days of screening and/or referral.
+Client screenings and referrals based on those screening results shall be entered into the FSDC within 5 days of screening and/or referral.

-- Parent trainers shall utilize risk factors to refer and connect families to services that they need may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
-Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard.
-Active and sustained efforts to connect families to pediatric medical homes shall be a priority. - 70% of families served must have at least one successful connection per program year. - Parent trainers shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.
+- Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. - Parent trainers shall utilize risk factors to refer and connect families to services that they may need or want to strengthen their families and provide optimal development for their preschool children. - 70% of families served must have at least one successful connection per program year. - Parent trainers shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 5 days of referral.